CSCI-4830-002-2014/hackathon-accesslog/README.md

 ## Rationale 3
 When?
 Across all of our products, the most purchases happen on the weekend.
-Therefor to maximize our revenue we decided to run the promotion on Saturday and Sunday.
+Therefore to maximize our revenue we decided to run the promotion on Saturday and Sunday.
 ```
 sourcetype=access_* action=purchase | timechart span=day count
 ```